iSatishYadav/jekyll-now/_posts/2021-02-20-What-is-Webassembly-and-how-do-I-create-a-Webassembly-application.md

 ## Let's Code a Webassemby App
 Yeah, enough with the theory already.
 Let's get down to the code.
 ### Create a new Project
-* Open Visual Studio and create a new _Blazor Webassembly App_
+* Open Visual Studio and create a new _Blazor WebAssembly App_
 * **[Optional]** Check _Progressive Web Application_.
 More on Progressive Web App in a later article.

     ![{43699453 F E18 4883 91 A6 E69481 D923 D5}](https://github.com/iSatishYadav/RunningWebAssemblyInBrowser/raw/master/images/{43699453-FE18-4883-91A6-E69481D923D5}.png)